From Quarks to Hadrons: Low and Intermediate Energy Regime

 Content, Learning Outcome and Preconditions

-Successful participation in a particle and quantum physics module, whose concepts will be recapitulated.
+Successful participation in a particle and quantum physics module (e.g. PH0016) is recommended but not obligatory.

 Courses, Learning and Teaching Methods and Literature

 |VO||2||From Quarks to Hadrons: Low and Intermediate Energy Regime||Friedrich, J.||